gt3/ultra-router/README.md

 - addZip is our preMatch callback function that's invoked before the specs
 - zipCheck, a regexp literal, provides validation to determine match

-Finally a dry-run of our hard work will produce a similar result.
+Finally a dry-run of our ~~hard~~ work should produce a similar result.

 - News portal navigation log